-Most payday loans average an APR of 400%!
-These extremely high interest rates end up rapidly increasing the debt owed, which then becomes insurmountable to repay over time.
-Plus, sometimes hidden in the fine print are fees for items such as document preparation, appraisals, and the like—and at significantly higher fee rates than those charged by reputable lenders.
+Most payday loans have an average APR of 400 percent.
+These extremely high interest rates end up rapidly increasing the debt owed, which then becomes all but impossible to repay over time.
+Sometimes hidden in the fine print are fees for items such as document preparation, appraisals, and the like—and at significantly higher fee rates than those charged by reputable lenders.

-While automatic payments can be very convenient and are a common practice used by reputable lenders, being required to give a lender access to your bank account is a red flag.
+While automatic payments can be very convenient and are a common practice used by reputable lenders, being required to give a lender access to your bank account can be a red flag.
 A predatory lending company may make a payment request before a paycheck clears, thus causing overdraft fees.
-And if they repeat payment requests while the bank account is empty, you’ll be charged more bank fees.

-Any time you take out a loan, it is an opportunity to try to improve your credit score by showing you are repaying the amount you borrowed in a timely fashion.
-But the lender needs to report your repayments to the three credit bureaus in order for that to happen.
-So if a lender won’t report your repayments to any of the three credit bureaus, that’s a red flag.
+Any time you take out a loan, it can be an opportunity to try to improve your credit score by showing you are repaying the amount you borrowed in a timely fashion.
+But the lender needs to report your repayments to the three credit bureaus.
+If a lender won’t report your repayments to any of the three credit bureaus, that can also be a red flag.

-Much like the upsell of a warranty on a new stereo, predatory lenders will pack the loan with unnecessary upsells that add costs to the loan.
-One example is credit insurance — if a borrower dies, this guarantees loan repayment.
-Although this may offer peace of mind, it is more likely that it simply increases the amount you will owe the lender.
+Much like the upsell of a warranty on a new stereo, predatory lenders may pack the loan with unnecessary upsells that add costs to the loan.
+One example is credit insurance: if a borrower dies, this guarantees loan repayment.
+Although this may offer peace of mind in some circumstances, it is more likely that it simply increases the amount you will owe the lender.

 Sometimes a predatory lender takes the risk of providing a loan, yet they may not be licensed in a borrower’s home state.
 This can make the loan void.
 Always check with the state’s regulatory board that oversees financial institutions.

-Although anyone can suddenly find themselves in financial tough times and overwhelmed about what to do, getting involved with a predatory lending company could only make a bad financial situation worse.
+Although anyone can suddenly find themselves in dire financial straits and overwhelmed about what to do, getting involved with a predatory lending company will most likely make a bad financial situation worse.
 So before you sign on for any loan, it’s important to: